GeekTrainer/help-desk-bot-lab/CSharp/exercise7-HandOffToHuman.md

         if (message != null && !string.IsNullOrWhiteSpace(message.Text))
         {
-            // determine if the message comes form an agent or user if (this.botData.IsAgent())
+            // determine if the message comes from an agent or user if (this.botData.IsAgent())
             {
                 return this.PrepareRouteableAgentActivity(message.Conversation.Id);